Asko Parpola

-Asko Parpola (born 12 July 1941, in Forssa) is a Finnish Indologist, current professor emeritus of South Asian studies at the University of Helsinki.
-He specializes in Sindhology, specifically the study of the Indus script.
+Asko Heikki Siegfried Parpola (born 12 July 1941, in Forssa) is a Finnish Indologist, current professor emeritus of Indology at the University of Helsinki.
+He specializes in the Indus Valley Civilization, specifically the study of the Indus script.

 Biography

 Parpola is a brother of the Akkadian language epigrapher Simo Parpola.
 He is married to Marjatta Parpola, who has authored a study on the traditions of Kerala's Nambudiri Brahmins.

 Scholarship

 Parpola's research and teaching interests fall within the following topics: